faultyagatha/go/basics/basics.md

 - type `T` and `interface{}` which holds a value of T have different representations in memory --> they can't be trivially converted.

   - A variable of type `T` is just its value in memory.
 There is no associated type information (in Go every variable has a single type known at compile time not at run time).
 It is represented in memory like this:
     - value

-  - An `interface{}` holding a variable of type T is represented in memory like this:
+  - An `interface{}` holding a variable of type T  takes up two words  (one word for the type of what is contained, the other word for either the contained data or a pointer to it).
+It is represented in memory like this:
     - pointer to type T
     - value

+--> a slice with length N and with type `[]interface{}` is backed by a chunk of data that is `N*2 words` long.
+This is different than the chunk of data backing a slice with type `[]MyType` and the same length.
+Its chunk of data will be `N * sizeof(MyType) words` long.
 -->
 Converting []T to []interface{} would involve creating a new slice of interface{} values which is a non-trivial operation since the in-memory layout is completely different.

 - example from [stackoverflow](https://stackoverflow.com/questions/12994679/slice-of-struct-slice-of-interface-it-implements)

+#### How to Solve

+If you want a container for an arbitrary array type, and you plan on changing back to the original type before doing any indexing operations, you can just use an interface{}.
+The code will be generic (if not compile-time type-safe) and fast.

+If you really want a []interface{} because you'll be doing indexing before converting back, or you are using a particular interface type and you want to use its methods, you will have to make a copy of the slice.
+See the example code above.

 ### Interfaces and Structs